Tpw429/Covid-19_Regression_Analysis/README.md

 4. human_dev_index - This file from UNITED NATIONS DEVELOPMENT PROGRAMME has human development index(HDI) for all countries along with Human Development Type which are required for the project

 5. Infection_Data - This file from github repository has updated data from Our World in Data.This file has data about the infections rates,deaths, new case,hospitalization rate, testing dates for different countries.We have filtered the dataset as per project requirements and included data like total cases and total deaths.

-## Questions we Hope to Answer

-Given our strict timeline on this Covid-19 analysis, we would like to analyze how certain attributes such as age, Gross Domestic Product (GDP), Human Development Index (HDI), and population directly impact the spread of Covid-19.
-If time allows, we would also be interested in creating a model to help us predict the spread of Covid-19 in the future.
-In addition, by the end of the project our visuals should be extremely user friendly and portray an effective message.

 ## Description of Data Exploration Phase
 1. Importing data from websites in csv and excel formats